 If you want to ease back pain or improve your complexion, cupping provides a safe, noninvasive, and non-chemical treatment option.
-At Miami Center for Acupuncture & Oriental Medicine, in Miami, Florida, acupuncturists Wanyun Tsay, LAc, Kimberly Hickerson, LAc, and the caring team offer cupping for men, women, and teenagers.
+At Miami Center for Acupuncture & Oriental Medicine, in Miami, Florida, acupuncturist Wanyun Tsay, LAc and the caring team offer cupping for men, women, and teenagers.
 To schedule your cupping appointment, call the office or book online today.

 Cupping is a holistic, integrative treatment developed over 3,000 years ago.
 It uses a series of small glass cups to create suction at various points along your body.
 Ultimately, this suction increases circulation and promotes cell repair.
 There’s also some evidence that suggests cupping assists your body’s natural healing process, encouraging the formation of new connective tissue and blood vessels.

 Cupping at Miami Center for Acupuncture & Oriental Medicine begins with a review of your medical history and a discussion of your goals for treatment.

 After gathering this information, you lie face down on a massage table.
 Once you’re comfortable, your acupuncturist places a series of small, rounded cups on your skin.
 Each cup is warm; as the air inside the cup cools, it creates a suction, pulling on your skin.
 Cupping may cause your skin to turn red or purple, but it isn’t painful.

 Once each cup is in position, your acupuncturist leaves them in place for 5-10 minutes.
 After this time period, your acupuncturist removes each cup and places ointment and a bandage on top of your treated skin.
 Depending on your individual needs, the team might recommend you undergo acupuncture in coordination with cupping.

 Cupping provides a safe, alternative treatment for a variety of common problems, including: